chaos-mesh/website/docs/use-grafana-data-source.md

 - `Kind`: Filter by kind (PodChaos, Schedule, and so on)
 - `Limit`: Limit the number of events

-These are passed as parameters to the `/api/events` API.
+The settings for these options are passed as parameters to the `/api/events` API.

 ## Annotations